aws-samples/aws-modernization-with-bigid/content/20_account_provisioning/10_aws_account.md

 {{% notice warning %}}
 This account will expire at the end of the workshop and  all the resources created will be automatically de-provisioned.
 You will not be able to access this account after today.
 {{% /notice %}}

+## Self paced workshop
+You'll need to deploy the following cloudformation template available in [Github](https://raw.githubusercontent.com/aws-samples/aws-modernization-with-bigid/main/bootstrap/bootstrap.yaml).
+You should use a demo/sandbox/temporary account to run this workshop, make sure you run the cleanup section after you complete.